 17. Connor Wong C/2B/3B – Tulsa Drillers (LAD) (AA)

 24 Years Old – Throw: R – Bat: R – 6’1” 178 lbs. – ETA: 2020

 Connor Wong was another piece that came over from Los Angeles in the Mookie Betts and David Price trade.
 He has played all over the field and was originally a shortstop in college before moving to catcher his final two seasons.
 He is now the best catcher in the Red Sox farm system if they choose for him to stay there.

-Wong has really began to swing more freely, which has led to more power.
-He has legitimate home run power to all sides of the field, but does have some swing and miss potential that led to a 31 percent strikeout rate in 2019.
-He has good speed behind the plate and continues to improve his framing and his ability to throw runners out.
+Wong has really begun to swing more freely, which has led to more power.
+He has legitimate home run power to all sides of the field but does have some swing and miss potential that led to a 31 percent strikeout rate in 2019.
+Wong has good speed behind the plate and continues to improve his framing and his ability to throw runners out.
 He has played across the field so he could be a utility-type player if he does not make it as a catcher.

 19 Years Old – Throw: R – Bat: R – 6’1” 190 lbs. – ETA: 2023

 Antoni Flores, yet another young shortstop in the Red Sox farm also has a strong arm and approach in the field.
 He has soft hands and a plus arm, but there is questions about his ability to stay at shortstop due to a lack of athleticism.

 At the plate, Flores controls the strike zone well but struggles with his overall approach.
 His .520 OPS was one of the worst in his short-season league.
 There is some upside, but Flores still has a lot of work to do in order to hit his potential.
 He is still young, so there is still plenty of time for Flores to refine his game.